In this section:

 Sometimes your employer or pension provider will have to put you on an 'emergency' - or 'special basis' - tax code until HM Revenue & Customs (HMRC) has worked out what your correct tax code for the year should be.
 This usually happens when they don't know enough about your income or tax details for the full tax year.

 An emergency tax code is a code that your employer or pension provider uses on a special basis until HMRC has enough information about your income to enable HMRC to send them (and you) your correct code.
 It normally makes sure that you get the basic Personal Allowance (and therefore some tax-free pay) but doesn't take into account any other allowances or reliefs you may be entitled to.
 Your employer or pension provider will normally keep using it until HMRC tells them what your correct tax code should be.

-The emergency tax code is set each year and is a number followed by the letter L. The number is the basic Personal Allowance (£9,440 for the tax year 2013-14) divided by 10.
-The emergency code for 2013-14 is therefore 944L.
+The emergency tax code is set each year and is a number followed by the letter L. The number is the basic Personal Allowance (£9,440 for the tax year 2013 to 14) divided by 10.
+The emergency code for 2013 to 14 is therefore 944L.

 Depending on how it's worked out, you might also see '944L W1' or 944L M1' (meaning 'Week 1' or 'Month 1' - whereby you get a proportion of the Personal Allowance over the remainder of the tax year).

 944L also happens to be the tax code you'll get if you are entitled to just the basic Personal Allowance but in this case it is not an emergency code and you will receive the right amount of tax-free pay.
 See the section 'When you might be put on an emergency tax code' to help you decide whether the emergency tax code might apply to you.

 You might get an emergency tax code if: